 Responses of health workers.

-DPRD is so serious yet over many years I have found it to be little known among health workers.
+DDD is so serious yet over many years I have found it to be little known among health workers.
 Very few had seen it before, usually they did not know about it.
 The best were really interested in understanding, respected my experience and did what they could to jointly develop support.

 It can take many years just to get diagnosed.
 The first psychiatrist I met ignored my accounts and fobbed me off with an easy label of ‘anxiety-depression’.
 I knew it was something else, searched a university library and discovered I had depersonalisation.
 Years later, I was officially agreed with.
-A later, responsible psychiatrist did a proper interview; she had seen DPRD only 3 times in a long career.
+A later, responsible psychiatrist did a proper interview; she had seen DDD only 3 times in a long career.
 Even with a good response, back then there were no established treatments and often that was the end of the line, but now psychological approaches using CBT have emerged.

 Next page: social complications with depersonalization